metaphori/experiment-2023-collective-process-patterns/README.md

 # Reproducing the simulations / patterns

+## (L) Lifecycle Management (Creational and Destructional) Patterns

-## Event triggering
+### Event-based  triggering

 ```bash
 $ ./gradlew runPattern_event_triggering
 ```

+- Notation
     - Devices are dots, and lines denote neighbouring relationships.
     - Event detectors are denoted as empty squares around
         - The square turns black-filled once an event has been detected
     - Event handlers are denoted as blue squares
         - Large blue ovals denote that a device is handling an event
     - Reporting is denoted by small green shadows
     - Larger colored shadows denote handling process instances

-## Prolonged termination
+### Prolonged termination

 ```bash
 $ ./gradlew runPattern_prolonged_termination
 ```

-## Time replication
+### Time replication

 Execution of the graphical scenario: